Angular

 Updating the app.component

-I updated app.component.html to
+I updated app.component.html to:

 At runtime the {{title}} Angular expression is replaced with the value of the app component's title property.

-Updated app.component.html template
+I updated the app.component.html template

 The web page updated